wp-plugins/amazon-link/readme.txt

 If the Channel selected does not contain affiliate IDs for all locales then ones from the 'default' Channel will be automatically inserted.

-= Why doesn't the Wishlist function work? =
+= Why doesn't the Wishlist function or Search or Live data work? =

-For this to work you must have set up a working [Amazon Web Services](http://aws.amazon.com) account and set the AWS Public and Private key settings to those provided in the AWS->Security Credentials->Access Credentials section.
+For these features to work you must have set up an [Amazon Web Services](http://aws.amazon.com) account and set the AWS Public and Private key settings to those provided in the AWS->Security Credentials->Access Credentials section.

-You must also have inserted at least a few links to Amazon products using the  tag for it to generate a list of related product suggestions.
+For the wishlist to work you must also have inserted at least a few links to Amazon products using the `[amazon]` tag for it to generate a list of related product suggestions.

 = Can I change the styling of the wishlist? =